Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

 \begin{thm}[Simpson \cite{SimHar}] A stable parabolic Higgs bundle $(E,\phi)$ of parabolic degree zero admits a unique unitary connection $A$ with regular singularities satisfying \eqref{HiggsEq}.
 Conversely a parabolic Higgs bundle $(E,\phi)$ which admits a connection $A$ with regular singularities satisfying \eqref{HiggsEq} is of parabolic degree zero and stable. \end{thm} The connection must preserve the weight spaces of the parabolic structure on the bundle.
 This condition is automatic for our application since the weight space is the entire fibre.
 A regular singularity means a pole of order 1 of an algebraic connection---see \cite[p.724]{SimHar} for details.
 Biswas, Gastesi and Govindarajan \cite{BGGPar} applied Theorem~\ref{simpsonhar} to the stable parabolic bundle $E\cong T_{\overline{\Sigma}}^\frac12(-D)\oplus T_{\overline{\Sigma}}^{-\frac12}$ to prove uniformisation of $\Sigma$ by a complete hyperbolic metric analogous to the argument of Hitchin presented in \ref{higgscomp2}.

 Simpson proved in \cite{SimHar} that there is a natural quasi-isomorphism between the de Rham complex of forms with coefficients in the flat bundle, and the Dolbeault complex with coefficients in the corresponding Higgs bundle.
-A consequence is the equality of cohomology groups. \begin{thm}[\cite{DPSDir,SimHar}] There is a canonical isomorphism
+A consequence is the equality of cohomology groups. \begin{thm}[\cite{DPSDir,SimHar}] For a spin structure with Neveu-Schwarz boundary components, there is a canonical isomorphism